Suwayomi/docker-tachidesk/README.md

 # Environment Variables

+> [!Tip]
+> Settings can be changed during runtime via the webUI.

+> [!CAUTION]
+> Providing an environment variable will overwrite the current value in the server.conf file.

 There are a number of environment variables available to configure Suwayomi:

 | Variable | Default | Description |